krasimir/techy/index.md

 ## Simple usage

-Install Techy from the command line onto your system by running the following command:
+Install Techy from the command line by running the following:

 	npm install -g techy

 Aaaand ... that's it.
 Create an empty directory and put your Markdown files inside.
-If you type `techy` and press *Enter* in the same folder you will see all the materials coverted to HTML.
+If you type `techy` in the same folder and press *Enter* you will see all the materials converted to HTML.

 Techy is not only generating HTML markup.
 It puts your writings into a nicely formated layout.

 ---

-Checkout the documentaiton [<i class="fa fa-book"></i> here](/techy/docs) or fork the Techy project [<i class="fa fa-github"></i> at GitHub](https://github.com/krasimir/techy).
+Checkout the documentaiton [<i class="fa fa-book"></i> here](/techy/docs) or fork the Techy project [in <i class="fa fa-github"></i> GitHub](https://github.com/krasimir/techy).